-Programme : B.Sc Mathematics
+Programme : B.Sc Mathematics Subject Code :

-Semester : VI
+Semester : V No of hours : 4

-Part III : Major Based Elective II
+Part III : Major Based Elective II No of credits : 4

-Title of the Paper: PROGRAMMING IN C++
+Title of the Paper: PROGRAMMING IN C++ with OOP

-1. To learn class structure, member functions & data members.

-2. To learn the concept of inheritance, types and example problems.

-3. To learn the concepts of polymorphism, types and problems.

-4. To learn files, streams and Exception handling & Templates with practical problems.
+- 1. To learn class structure, member functions & data members. - 2.
+To learn the concept of inheritance, types and example problems. - 3.
+To learn the concepts of polymorphism, types and problems. - 4.
+To learn files, streams and Exception handling & Templates with practical problems.

-Unit- I
+Unit-I